Pikaoku/golden-array-utils/README.md

 # Golden Array Utils

+> Immutable Array Utility Functions

-I found myself repeating he same logic repeatedly when working with immutable or stateful data in React.
-To save some time I've compiled useful array functionality into an importable package, with tests!
+I found myself repeating logic repeatedly when working with immutable or stateful data.
+To save some time I have compiled some useful array functionality into an importable package... with tests!

-The purpose of this package is that it _never_ modifies the original array.
+The purpose of this package is that it will _never_ modify the original array.

 ## Installation

-Just run `npm install golden-array-utils` and you've good to go!
+Just run `npm install golden-array-utils` and you're good to go!

 ## Usage

-To use the array utils in your project simply import the Array Utils (Au) object
+To use the array utils in your project simply import the Array Utils (`Au`) object

 ```JS
 import Au from 'golden-array-utils'